RebinW/Microsoft-SC-300/03-authentication-and-access/01-multi-factor-authentication.md

 Now that we are in the registration campaign wiondow, we're finally ready to configure it and apply it to our tenant.
 The *State* option highlighted in the screenshot below has three possible states:
 1. Microsoft Managed: This means that Microsoft manages the registration campaign.
 In other word Microsoft decides the authentication method and the snooze behaviour.
 2. Enabled: This means that our organization manages the registration campaign.
-Now we can decide the authentication method ourselves, how many days the user can snooze/ postpone the registration campaign, whether the number of snoozes is limited, and still choose whether to include all users or a specific set of users.
+Now we can decide the authentication method ourselves, how many days the user can snooze/postpone the registration campaign, whether the number of snoozes is limited.
 3. Disabled: This basically means there is no registration campaign enforced.

 ![Configure registration](screenshots/configureregistration.png)

-For this lab I chose the *Enabled* state, and specified that the authentication method should still be the authenticator application, still I chose to keep the rest of the options to the default ones to ensure that the user would be able to postpone the MFA registration.
+For this lab, I chose the enabled option.
+The reason I didn't go with the *Microsoft Managed option* is simply because I wanted to be able to configure all of the options.
+In the Microsoft Managed option the *days allowed to snooze* option is set to 1 day, this means if the user postpones the set-up then one day will pass before the user gets nudged/encouraged again.
+- **Authentication method:** The two method Entra supports at this time is Microsoft Authenticator and Passkeys
+- **Days allowed to snooze:** determines how many days will pass before a user gets nudged/encouraged again if the user already postponed the set-up I chose to set it to **0** because I want to be able to test the campaign right away.
+- **Limited number of snoozes:** We can only chose between *Enabled* or *Disabled*, Enabled, means that we limit the number of times a user can postpone the set-up, the exact number is 3 times by default.
+Disbled on the other hand, means that the user can postpone the set-up for ever, this also means that the user will never be enforced to set-up the targeted authentication method but will always be encouraged.
+I chose to enable it this means our test user should be reminded 3 times before the user is going to be enforced to set up Microsoft Authenticator.
+- **Include:** here i'm just going to include all users, simply because it is still just going to affect our test user since he is the only one I have actually enforced MFA on through the Conditional Access policy.

 ![final configuration](screenshots/configureregistration2.png)